Methyl Ethel

 Methyl Ethel is an Australian art rock band from Perth, signed to Future Classic in 2021 and formerly to Dot Dash and 4AD.

 As a recording outfit, Methyl Ethel is the solo project of Jake Webb.
-When performing, Webb is joined by an accompanying band, whose core members were bassist Thom Stewart and drummer Chris Wright,.
+When performing, Webb is joined by an accompanying band, whose core members were bassist Thom Stewart and drummer Chris Wright.
 Webb previously fronted Sugarpuss.

 Career

 2013–2020

-In March 2013, Methyl Ethel released their debut expended play, Guts which was followed in November 2013 with Teeth.
-Lulu Ray from HappyMag said Guts is 'very vocal heavy and the lyrics describe the suburban youth condition we can all relate to' whereas Teeth is 'pretty different' and 'Webb's voice is cool, calm and collected'.
+In March 2013, Methyl Ethel released their debut expended play, Guts, which was followed in November 2013 with Teeth.
+Lulu Ray from HappyMag said Guts is "very vocal heavy and the lyrics describe the suburban youth condition we can all relate to", whereas Teeth is "pretty different" and "Webb's voice is cool, calm and collected".

 In June 2015, Methyl Ethel released their debut studio album Oh Inhuman Spectacle.

-In March 2017, Methyl Ethel released their second album Everything Is Forgotten (co-produced by James Ford who is best known for his work with Arctic Monkeys and Foals) to positive reviews from publications including NME.
+In March 2017, Methyl Ethel released their second album Everything Is Forgotten (co-produced by James Ford, who is best known for his work with Arctic Monkeys and Foals) to positive reviews from publications including NME.
 Everything Is Forgotten peaked at number 16 on the ARIA charts.
 They have supported acts including Pond.

-In April 2017, the group released a limited edition double-A sided 12" LP single of 'Architecture Lecture'/'Lagotto Romagnolo' from their debut extended plays for Record Store Day.
+In April 2017, the group released a limited edition double-A sided 12" LP single of "Architecture Lecture"/"Lagotto Romagnolo" from their debut EPs for Record Store Day.

-On 26 September 2018, the band released the track 'Scream Whole', their first new music in over a year as well as announcing some international tour dates.
+On 26 September 2018, the band released the track "Scream Whole", their first new music in over a year as well as announcing some international tour dates.

-In February 2019, Methyl Ethel released their third studio album Triage.
+In February 2019, Methyl Ethel released their third studio album, Triage.
 It peaked at number 11 on the ARIA Charts.

-In February 2020, Methyl Ethel release 'Majestic AF', the lead single from their forthcoming EP, Hurts to Laugh, which was released on 10 April 2020.
-The EP is made up of songs which did not make the cut for Triage.
+In February 2020, Methyl Ethel released "Majestic AF", the lead single from their EP, Hurts to Laugh, which was released on 10 April 2020.
+The EP is made up of songs that did not make the cut for Triage.

 2021–present: Future Classic and Are You Haunted?

-In April 2021, Methyl Ethel released 'Neon Cheap', the first single on new label Future Classic.
-This was followed in September with 'Matters'.
+In April 2021, Methyl Ethel released "Neon Cheap", the first single on new label Future Classic.
+This was followed in September with "Matters".

-In January 2022, Methyl Ethel released the single 'Proof' with Stella Donnelly, and announced the release of their fourth studio album, Are You Haunted?.
+In January 2022, Methyl Ethel released the single "Proof" with Stella Donnelly, and announced the release of their fourth studio album, Are You Haunted?

-In July 2022, Methyl Ethel released the stand-alone single "Talk Louder" ahead of Splendour in the Grass appearance.
+In July 2022, Methyl Ethel released the stand-alone single "Talk Louder" ahead of their Splendour in the Grass appearance.